Alicepinch/roots-cafe/README.md

 - Information on the sustainable coffee brand taken from: https://www.bridgecoffeeroasters.co.uk/wholesale/coffee/
 - Ideas on how to be a sustainable cafe https://www.mobiletransaction.org/how-to-make-cafe-sustainable/

-Help with the COVID noticed on the 'Visit us' page were taken from these two resturant websites:
+Help with the COVID noticed on the 'Visit us' page were taken from these two restaurant websites:

 - https://barleymowenglefield.com/
 - http://caspari-italian.net/

 ### Media

-The photos used in this site were all copyright free and taken from from the following websites:
+The photos used in this site were all copyright free and taken from the following websites:

 - https://www.rawpixel.com/
 - https://www.pexels.com/photo/vegetable-sandwich-on-plate-1095550/